robNice/OMV-Service-Dashboard/CONFIG_README.md

 ```

 - `title` is used as card-title,
-- `url` is used as card-link (what to open when clicking on the card)
+- `url` is used as card link (what to open when clicking on the card)
 - `logo` is used as card-image.
 They should be placed in `/{your-config-dir}/assets/cards/services/`

 If logo is not defined, a default image is used.